 Selected Recent Publications

-- Wang, Z., Sundararajan, N., Adesope, O. O., & Ardasheva, Y. (accepted).
+- Wang, Z., Sundararajan, N., Adesope, O. O., & Ardasheva, Y. (in press).
 Moderating the seductive details effect in multimedia learning with note-taking.
 British Journal of Educational Technology.

 - Hunsu, N., & Adesope, O. O., & Bayly, D. (2016).
 A meta-analysis of the effects of audience response systems (clickers) on cognition and affect.
 Computers & Education, 94, 102-119.